Editorial review

 - Looked for non-technical accessibility so business readers are not pushed into Python or ML theory before they need it.

-- Compared price, certificate value, and likely time-to-impact against realistic ROI for individuals and teams.
+- Compared price, certificate value, and workload against realistic use for individuals and teams.

 - Weighted provider credibility and course clarity over vague promises about transformation or future-proofing.